trident-project/trident/doc/source/light_ray_generator.rst

 Light Ray Generator
 ===================

-The :class:`~trident.LightRay` is the one-dimensional object representing the pencil beam of light traveling from the source to the observer.
+The :class:`~trident.light_ray.LightRay` is the one-dimensional object representing the pencil beam of light traveling from the source to the observer.
 Light rays can stack multiple datasets together to span a redshift interval larger than the simulation box.